Discover CBCA Book Week 2022 stories

 Winston and the Indoor Cat

 Created by Leila Rudge, Winston and the Indoor Cat is about two very different cats: Winston, a free-spirited explorer; and The Indoor Cat, lover of leisure, who form a friendship and show each other how different their lives could be.
 Read by actor Laurence Boxhall.

 Ocean, sky, snow and ice - minute greens and giant blues - dance a delicate dance in this evocative portrayal of the life cycle of an iceberg.
 Iceberg is a stunning, lyrical story for our times, from renowned creators Claire Saxby and Jess Racklyeft.
 Read by Angourie Rice.

 Stella wants to be an astronaut.
 There is only one problem: Stella is an elephant.
 But where there’s a will, there’s a way and Stella is determined to reach for the stars.
 Stellarphant is created by James Foley and read by Jillian Nguyen.

-Coming Wednesday 3 August from award-winning illustrator and storyteller Freya Blackwood, enter a magical and tender wordless picture book about the world we live in and our ability to change it.
+From award-winning illustrator and storyteller Freya Blackwood, enter a magical and tender wordless picture book about the world we live in and our ability to change it.
 The Boy and the Elephant is performed by musician Zoe Barry.

 Heroes, Rebels and Innovators tells compelling stories that every Australian should know featuring incredible Aboriginal and Torres Strait Islander icons.
 Written by Karen Wyld, illustrated by Jaelyn Biumaiwai and read by Tamala Shelton.